Can CBD oil help with cancer?

 As a precaution, the UK Food Standards Agency advises that pregnant and breastfeeding women and those taking medication do not use CBD and that healthy adults refrain from taking more than 70mg a day (around 28 drops of 5% strength CBD oil), unless advised by a doctor.

-CBD products come in a variety of formats, including chewable gummy sweets, capsules, e-juices used in vaping devices and bottled oils, usually with in-built droppers, that can be taken directly by mouth or added to food and drink.
+CBD products come in a variety of formats, including chewable gummy sweets, capsules, e-liquids used in vaping devices and bottled oils, usually with in-built droppers, that can be taken directly by mouth or added to food and drink.

 What is the best CBD oil?